karimarttila/karimarttila.github.io/_posts/2019-02-28-how-to-create-infrastructure-as-code-for-aws-and-azure.md

 ### How to Create Cloud Infra?

 In most cases you should create cloud infra using some infrastructure as code (IaC) tool.
-I have covered various ways to create cloud infra (using cloud provider’s **portal**, **cli** and **IaC tool**) in my earlier blog post “[How to Create and Manage Resources in Amazon Web Services Infrastructure?](https://medium.com/tieto-developers/how-to-create-and-manage-resources-in-amazon-web-services-infrastructure-f9af85b77c4a)” — the instructions of that article to use IaC tool applies to Azure or any cloud provider as well.
+I have covered various ways to create cloud infra (using cloud provider’s **portal**, **cli** and **IaC tool**) in my earlier blog post [How to Create and Manage Resources in Amazon Web Services Infrastructure?]({% post_url 2017-02-16-how-to-create-and-manage-resources-in-amazon-web-services-infrastructure %}) — the instructions of that article to use IaC tool applies to Azure or any cloud provider as well.

 ### What Infrastructure as Code Tool to Use?